ROCm/rocBLAS/docs/source/clients.rst

 Clients
 ============

-The rocBLAS consists of two clients.
+There are two client executables that can be used with rocBLAS.
 They are,

 1. rocblas-bench